alugand/repro-lugand-le_sommer-associativity/Replicability.md

 ## Factors

+The code associated with each facor is stored in a branch whose name is specified below.

 ### Random Generator (generator branch)

 We observe that the results are similar regardless of the random number generator used.
 In each of the experiments, we obtain a value between 0.74 and 0.75.